 Similarly, it doesn’t make sense to be 100 percent reliant on a single comms platform.
 If that platform has an outage – and you are dependent on that infrastructure for voice, video, collaboration, email, chat, and a range of other applications – you’re frozen.

 When you have a diverse redundant connection, you can leverage the strengths of each communications solution.
-Because Zoom integrates with Microsoft Teams and all other UC platforms, Zoom can be that redundant diverse player that alleviates the risk of having a single point of failure on a comms platform.
+Because Zoom integrates with Microsoft Teams and many other UC platforms, Zoom can be that redundant diverse player that alleviates the risk of having a single point of failure on a comms platform.

 MeriTalk: Zoom works with the FSI community to meet the UC needs of Federal agencies.
 Can you share some successes?

-Meredith Krar: Federal Aviation Administration (FAA) Administrative Voice Enterprise Services (FAVES) is a large contract run by General Dynamics Information Technology (GDIT) that uses Zoom to provide voice and video for hundreds of FAA commercial sites.
+Krar: Federal Aviation Administration (FAA) Administrative Voice Enterprise Services (FAVES) is a large contract run by General Dynamics Information Technology (GDIT) that uses Zoom to provide voice and video for hundreds of FAA commercial sites.
 They’re leveraging hundreds of applications within the FAVES program, and GDIT has shared that Zoom has the lowest number of help desk tickets on the FAVES network.
-It’s super intuitive.
 A recent survey of government employees that we commissioned also shows that 87 percent felt favorable to Zoom.

 MeriTalk: Obviously, security is a huge concern and a big requirement.
 Zoom for Government has earned FedRAMP Moderate authorization, which means that agencies can use the cloud service for controlled, unclassified information.
 Tell us a bit about some of the other government security requirements that Zoom has met.

-In addition to FedRAMP Moderate authorization, Zoom for Government has received Provisional Authorization from the Defense Information Systems Agency for the Department of Defense at Impact Level 4 (IL4) and an Authorization to Operate with Conditions for DoD IL4 for Zoom Meetings with the Department of the Air Force.
+In addition to FedRAMP Moderate authorization, Zoom for Government has received Provisional Authorization from the Defense Information Systems Agency for the Department of Defense at Impact Level 4 (IL4) and an Authorization to Operate for DoD IL4 for Zoom Meetings with the Department of the Air Force.

 MeriTalk: Another security requirement is looming large – CMMC 2.0, a set of security standards for defense contractors that is designed to protect controlled classified information and Federal contract information.
 The DoD has indicated that the final rule for implementing CMMC 2.0 could be complete as early March, which means CMMC requirements could appear in RFIs by May.

-The DoD has said that it will provide CMMC reciprocity for FedRAMP audits.
+The DoD has said that it will provide CMMC reciprocity for FedRAMP authorizations.
 In practice, what does this mean for FSIs that are using or implementing Zoom for Government or other FedRAMP Moderate cloud solutions?

 MeriTalk: Based upon your work with the FSIs, what challenges may they be experiencing as they work through security and compliance requirements such as CMMC 2.0?
 And what advice could you offer?